| Title: | Functions and Data Sets for "That's Weird: Anomaly Detection Using R" by Rob J Hyndman |

 ngrid |

-Number of grid points to use for the density function. |
+Number of grid points in each dimension, passed to

 This function produces a ggplot of a density from a distributional object.